Incretins are hormones that are released in the gut in response to a meal.

 All are associated with reduced appetite and an average weight loss of 6 pounds after 6 months.
 At one year, the average weight loss is 10 pounds.

 The weight-loss benefits associated with this class of drugs are typically described as an early sense of "fullness" while eating a meal.

-The drugs have also been associated with small reductions in blood pressure.
+GLP-1's have also been associated with small reductions in blood pressure.

 Incretin related side effects include nausea, and rarely, vomiting.

 Gastrointestinal complaints are typically dose-related, and lessen with time.

 Exenatide extended release has the lowest rate of stomach upset.
 Regular release exenatide has the highest.

 Recently, cases of acute pancreatitis have been described in people treated with exenatide and liraglutide.

 Risk assessment is complicated since pancreatitis risk is already increased in people who are obese and who have Type 2 Diabetes.

 A 2013 statement from the FDA and the European Medicines Association stated, "available data do not confirm recent concerns over an increased risk for pancreatic side effects with glucagonlike peptide-1 (GLP-1)-based diabetes therapies".